Paul Tergat: Other activities

 In January 2004 Tergat was named a UN World Food Programme (WFP) "Ambassador Against Hunger".
 When he was a child, Paul Tergat's family was too poor to send him to school with food.
 According to Tergat, he would not have gotten a full education were it not for the World Food Program, which provided lunch at his school.

 Tergat set up the Paul Tergat Foundation in 2005.
 It is meant to help disadvantaged Kenyan sportspeople.

 He runs a Sports Marketing and PR company known as Fine Touch Communications (organises the annual Sportsman of the Year Awards in Kenya in conjunction with Safaricom, a leading mobile telephony provider in Kenya.
-He's also considering launching a clothing line under the name "Tergat" in the coming months.

 Like many other Kenyan athletes, Tergat is enlisted to Armed Forces.
 He is based at the Moi Air Base in Nairobi.

 As of April 2015, Tergat was linked with the role of leading a new interim committee to oversee Athletics Kenya (AK) after rumours surfaced that the Sports Cabinet Secretary, Hassan Wario, would soon dissolve AK.